ViewComponent/view_component/README.md

 ## Roadmap

-This gem is meant to serve as a precursor to upstreaming the `ActionView::Component` class into Rails.
-It also serves to enable the usage of `ActionView::Component` in older versions of Rails.
+Support for third-party component frameworks was merged into Rails `6.1.0.alpha` in https://github.com/rails/rails/pull/36388 and https://github.com/rails/rails/pull/37919.
+Our goal with this project is to provide a first-class component framework for this new capability in Rails.

-Preliminary support for rendering components was merged into Rails `6.1.0.alpha` in https://github.com/rails/rails/pull/36388.
-Assuming `ActionView::Component` makes it into Rails, this gem will then exist to serve as a backport.
+This gem includes a patch that enables that support for Rails `5.0.0` through `6.1.0.alpha`.

 ## Design philosophy

-As the goal of this gem is to be upstreamed into Rails, it is designed to integrate as seamlessly as possible, with the [least surprise](https://www.artima.com/intv/ruby4.html).
+This library is designed to integrate as seamlessly as possible with Rails, with the [least surprise](https://www.artima.com/intv/ruby4.html).

 ## Compatibility